percona/pmm/docs/index.md

 **Percona Monitoring and Management** (PMM) is a free, open-source monitoring tool for MySQL, PostgreSQL, MongoDB, and ProxySQL, and the servers they run on.

+PMM helps you improve the performance of your databases, simplify their management, and strengthen their security.
+It's efficient, quick to [set up](setting-up/index.md), and easy to use.

 - PMM **collects** thousands of out-of-the-box performance **metrics** from databases and their hosts.

 - The PMM [web UI](using/interface.md) **visualizes data** in [dashboards](details/dashboards/).